$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Main Results on -extreme Points

-Clearly, $f$ is continuous except at one point namely $s$, and hence it is a Borel measurable function.
-So, for any operator $0\leq T\leq1$, $f(T)$ is a well defined bounded operator by spectral theory.
-Further, we note that, for each $t\in[0,1]$, and consequently,
+Clearly $f$ is continuous except at one point namely $s$, and hence it is a Borel measurable function.
+So for any operator $0\leq T\leq I_\h$, it follows from spectral theory that $f(T)$ is a well defined bounded operator.
+Further we note for each $t\in[0,1]$, that and consequently,

 Now consider the map $\nu:\ox\to\bh$ defined by